John Ziegler Jr.

 John Augustus Ziegler Jr. (February 9, 1934 – October 25, 2018) was an American lawyer and ice hockey executive.
-Upon succeeding Clarence Campbell in 1977, he became the fourth president of the National Hockey League.
+Upon succeeding Clarence Campbell in 1977, he became the fourth president of the National Hockey League (NHL).
 Ziegler served as league president through 1992.
 His 15-year term was marked by the 1979 merger that integrated four teams from the rival World Hockey Association into the NHL, and by increasing labor unrest among the players.
 The first American to serve as chief executive of the NHL, he received the Lester Patrick Trophy in 1984 and was inducted into the Hockey Hall of Fame in 1987.

 Early life and career

-Born in Grosse Pointe, Michigan, in 1934, John Augustus Ziegler, Jr., lived with his family in the Detroit area's northern, lakefront suburb of St. Clair Shores, graduating from Lake Shore High School in 1951.
-He would go on to attend the University of Michigan in Ann Arbor, Michigan, obtaining both an undergraduate degree and a graduate law degree, the latter in 1957.
+Born in Grosse Pointe, Michigan, in 1934, John Augustus Ziegler, Jr., lived with his family in the Detroit area's eastern, lakefront suburb of St. Clair Shores, graduating from Lake Shore High School in 1951.
+He would go on to attend the University of Michigan in Ann Arbor, Michigan, obtaining both an undergraduate degree and a Juris Doctor degree, the latter in 1957.

 Before becoming National Hockey League President in 1977, Ziegler practiced law initially with the firm Dickinson, Wright, McKean and Cudlip, in Detroit, Michigan, and after 1970 on his own.
 He was involved in the ownership of the Detroit Red Wings, and served one year as chairman of the NHL Board of Governors.
 Ziegler had also been the Vice-Chairman of the England-based London Lions independent professional ice hockey franchise.